 A PREFACE TO WHAT PROBABLY HAPPENED TO ME,

-In the forties at least, mothers learned from family members how to feed their babies.
-My mother nursed me until probably somewhere between fifteen and seventeen months.
-According to her I was fed on a fairly rigid schedule around the clock as an infant.
-So I can safely assume if I cried from hunger before feeding time, I was left to cry until the scheduled time arrived.
-That taught me my feelings didn't matter.
+In the forties at least, mothers learned from family and doctors how to feed their babies.
+I was nursed until probably somewhere between fifteen and sixteen months.
+According to Mummy, I was fed on a rigid schedule, around the clock as an infant.
+The purpose was to teach the infant to eat regularly and not to cry at any time to nurse.
+That would lead to "spoiling" me.
+So I probably cried from hunger before some scheduled "feeding time" arrived and then left to cry until the time did came to be fed.
+Instead of teaching my stomach to get hungry on a regular basis, it taught me that my feelings didn't matter.
+That feeling of not mattering, became a powerful body memory which lasted eighty years at least.
+It was also reinforced by other beliefs my mother had.

-When I was eighteen months, my brother Kenny was born and took my place in the loving safety of Mummy's arms nursing; the same place I'd occupied most of my life until then.
-I was too soon ousted.
-On top of that I had to experience watching him being nursed and cuddled in that love and safety I used to feel.
+When I was eighteen months, my brother Kenny was born and took "my" special place in the loving, safe place of my mother's arms, nursing; I'd occupied that place most of my life until Kenny took it over and I was left to watch him receive what I once had; warmth, attention, cuddling, love and bonding.
 I must have felt jealous and angry.
-Little did Mummy realize how traumatizing that would be for me, after having received her undivided love, safety and peaceful attention for my whole life so far.
+Little did Mummy realize how traumatizing that was for me, after receiving her undivided love and connection for most all of my life until then.

-Mummy was a practical woman, so she probably told me something like, "You're a big girl, you don't need to nurse, you can eat grown up food now.
-That didn't logically register in my mind because my mind hadn't yet developed.
-I'm certain I felt abandoned, jealous, rejected, terrified and angry, because most of these feelings are familiar and stayed with with me for the next eighty years of my life.
+But Mummy was a practical woman, so she probably told me something like, "You're not a baby anymore, you can eat grown up food, so you don't need to nurse.
+However, that logic didn't have a mind to register in, because it hadn't yet developed a mind.
+I felt jealous, rejected, terrified and angry.
+Most of these feelings are familiar and stayed with me for most of the rest of my life.

-Mummy probably didn't understand why I kept my emotional distance from her growing up.
-I didn't want to be hurt again.
-As a result, I was unable to feel loved, heard or accepted and grew up convinced I was somehow flawed and defective.
-Unable to completely trust again, I remained distant and emotionally afraid of people most of my life.
+I kept an emotional distance from Mummy growing up because I didn't want to be hurt again, but Mummy didn't seem to understand why I was so distant.
+She blamed me for not letting her pick me up and cuddle me like Kenny let her do.
+As a result, I was unable to feel loved, heard or accepted and grew up convinced something was wrong with me, because I felt so flawed and defective.
+Unable to completely trust again, I remained distant and emotionally afraid of people until very late in life.

 Spiritual Introduction